DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 ### Samples

 A Sample is a collection of data representing one observation.
-All types of observations (e.g., allocations, locks, CPU) are all represented by the same data structure, since the libdatadog API assumes any sample may contain one or all of the possible sample types.
+All types of observations (e.g., allocations, locks, CPU) are represented by the same data structure, since the libdatadog API assumes any sample may contain one or all of the possible sample types.
+When `start_sample()` is called, an opaque pointer is returned, which must then be passed to all subsequent operations on the sample.

 In a given moment, in a world where samplers may be on native threads, there may be multiple samples in flight.
 A sampler may also be interrupted by another sampler on the same thread.
-Samplers should not be interrupted by the same type of sampler in other threads, but if that happens, the interrupting sampler fails.
+Samplers should not be interrupted by the same type of sampler in other threads.

-In order to ensure that the client can abide by this contract, `start_sample()` yields a handle which must be consumed by all subsequent operations.
-Failed `start_sample()` is given an invalid handle.
-In a future version, using such an invalid handle may throw an error, but for now it will be a no-op in order to keep huge changes to the sampler error paths out of a single PR.
+However, this last case hardly matters, since the interrupted context will resume using the Sample it was given.

 Samples are interacted with transactionally, for example